 It’s probably happened to you or to someone you know.
 You file an auto insurance claim after a collision, but what the insurance company wants to pay you is far less than the cost of the auto repairs.
 How can this happen?

-If an insurance company will not meet its responsibility to you, do you have legal recourse?
+If an insurance company will not meet its responsibility to you, can a Pasadena car accident law firm help?
 Keep reading, and you’ll learn what every California driver needs to know about negotiating an auto insurance claim.

 Because every accident is different, when auto insurance companies calculate settlement amounts, there’s no precise or reliable formula that can be routinely applied.